adrenalynn/AngryGuards/README.md

 Use permission **mods.angryguards.peacekeeper** for any user/group that should never be shot at.

+**shootMountedPlayers** defaults to false, players mounted on a glider will not be shot at.

+**guardMode** Regular mode is active, guards shoot players as soon as they come into range.
+Change it to **passive** will make guards only shoot players when they do hit and/or kill NPCs.

 ## License
 The mod itself is licensed under the <a href="LICENSE">MIT License</a>.